To return from any entry to the top of this page, click any date on the left

 The 469 which takes a silly amount of time to meander from the Queen Elizabeth Hospital to Abbey Wood before taking a straight line route to Erith could be further slowed by a diversion up New Road, along Woolwich Road and back down the very narrow hill which is Picardy Road.

-It gives a few more people a direct route to Erith but they are never more than five minutes walk from one under the present arrangement.
-Attempting to serve every household is the downfall of bus services in Outer London. (†)
+It gives more people a direct route to Erith but they are never more than five minutes walk from one under the present arrangement.
+It will also provide a new route to Abbey Wood but attempting to serve every household has frequently been the downfall of bus services in Outer London. (†)